tfeb/tfeb-lisp-hax/README.md

 - `with-names` binds variables to uninterned symbols with the same name by default: `(with-names (<foo>) ...)`will bind `<foo>` to a fresh uninterned symbol with name `"<FOO>"`.  `(with-names ((<foo> foo)) ...)` will bind `<foo>` to a fresh uninterned symbol with name `"FOO"`.
 - `thunk` makes anonymous functions with no arguments: `(thunk ...)` is `(lambda () ...)`.
 - `thunk*` makes anonymous functions which take an arbitrary number of arguments and ignore them all.
 - `valid-type-specifier-p` attempts to answer the question 'is something a valid type specifier?'.
-It does this by asking `subtypep` if it's a subtype of `t`, on the assumption that *any* valid type specifier should be a recognizable subtype of `t`.
-There is an optional second argument which is an environment object: using this lets it answer the question for the compilation environment: see [this CLHS issue](https://www.lispworks.com/documentation/HyperSpec/Issues/iss334.htm "Issue `SUBTYPEP-ENVIRONMENT:ADD-ARG` Summary").
+It does this, normally[^22], by asking checking that `(typep nil <thing>)` does not signal an error, which I think is a loophile-free way of answering this question (SBCL, again, says , incorrectly, that`(subtypep <thing> t)`is tue for any `<thing>` thich looks even slightly like a type specifier).
+There is an optional second argument which is an environment object handed to `typep`: using this lets it answer the question for the compilation environment: see [this CLHS issue](https://www.lispworks.com/documentation/HyperSpec/Issues/iss334.htm "Issue `SUBTYPEP-ENVIRONMENT:ADD-ARG` Summary").
+- `canonicalize-declaration-specifier` attempts to turn the shorthand `(<type> ...)` declaration specifier into a canonical `(type <type> ...)`.
+It does this using `valid-type-specifier-p`.
+Its optional second argument is an environent object passed to `valid-type-specifier-p`.
+The spec says that a declaration identifier is 'one of the symbols [...](#); *or a symbol which is the name of a type*' [my emphasis].
+This means that a declaration specifier like `((integer 0) ...)` is not legal.
+Several implementations accept these however, so this function blindly turns such things into type declaration specifiers.
+It returns a second value which will be false for one of these, true otherwise.

 ### Package, module
 The utilities live in and provide `:org.tfeb.hax.utilities`.